Easter Oratorio: Secular model, BWV 249.1

 In 1725, approaching his second Easter in office, Bach composed a congratulatory cantata, Entfliehet, verschwindet, entweichet, ihr Sorgen, BWV 249a, more commonly known as the Shepherd Cantata, for the 43rd birthday of his patron, Christian, Duke of Saxe-Weissenfels.
 During Lent, he had the free time to write an extended festive composition, reconnecting to the court.

 The librettist of the Shepherd Cantata was Picander, in his first documented collaboration with Bach.
 It seems likely that Bach had intended from the start to use most of the music for an Easter cantata as well, and that Picander also wrote the text for that purpose.
 Picander would write in 1728 about their collaboration: "I flatter myself that the lack of poetic charm may be compensated for by the loveliness of the music of our incomparable Kapellmeister Bach, and that these songs may be sung in the main churches of our pious Leipzig."
 They also collaborated on the 1727 St Matthew Passion, described by Wolff as Picander's "finest piece of sacred poetry", and several sacred and secular cantatas.

 Picander wrote the text for a dramma per musica in which two shepherds and two shepherdesses interact.
-The names of the men, Menalcas and Damoetas, appear in Idylls of Theocritus and Virgil's Eclogues, while the names of the women, Doris and Sylvia, are found in works from the 17th century.
+The names of the men, Menalcas and Damoetas, appear in the Idylls of Theocritus and Virgil's Eclogues, while the names of the women, Doris and Sylvia, are found in works from the 17th century.
 Picander published the libretto in 1727, under the title Tafel-Music bei Ihro Hochfürstlichen Durchlaucht zu Weissenfels Geburts-Tage den 23.
-Februar 1725 ('Table music for His Serene Highness of Weissenfels's birthday on 23 February 1725'), which records circumstances of its performance; scholars suggest that it happened, possibly at the Duke's palace, Schloss Neu-Augustusburg as a musical pastoral play in costumes at a banquet.
+Februar 1725 ('Table music for His Serene Highness of Weissenfels's birthday on 23 February 1725'), which records the circumstances of its performance; scholars suggest that it happened, possibly at the Duke's palace, Schloss Neu-Augustusburg as a musical pastoral play in costumes at a banquet.